vitor251093/ObjectiveC_Extension/README.md

 In order to improve that, I've decided to create a framework with those classes and extensions, in order to optimize my work.
 It should be useful for a large range of projects, so feel free to use it, and enjoy :)

 ## Compatibility
 This is the best part of that framework.
 ObjectiveC_Extension is compatible with every version of macOS still compatible with Xcode 9, so it is compatible with macOS 10.6+.
-Obvisouly, that requires some workarounds and *hacks*.
+Obviously, that requires some workarounds and *hacks*.
 They will be listed in the end of that document.

 ## New Classes (related with keycodes and devices)
 Those classes were made to simplify the use of HID devices input, making your code cleaner when working with them, and more Objective-C-like, since most of the code related with that is C-like and C++-like.
 It also gives you enums to find the value of virtual keycodes (useful to simulate keyboard key pressing) and usage keycodes (useful to detect which keyboard key was pressed).